 Melody Hill was the Circle Sky Records official magazine while we were open between 2002 and 2010.
-We published a new issue as often as we could and had a total of fourteen.
+We published a new issue as often as we could and had a total of fifteen.
 The following article was written by me and was published in the Premiere Issue of Melody Hill.
 The smoking cat is mine and is an incense burner with a cone inside.
 The artwork on the pumpkin, that I bought at Michaels, was drawn by Donnie Thompson and carved out by Richard Golden.
 The psychedelic font we used is called MAMA and the groovy girl photo I just found on the internet.
 Enjoy!

 It won’t be a surprise, to any one who knows me, when I tell you how much I like bands with girls; The Bangles, Jefferson Airplane, Wendy & Lisa, Sweetwater, The Archies (does Betty and Veronica count?) to name a few of my favorites.
 Shocking Blue is no exception to this rule.

 As a kid, I had the single “Venus” and also loved the B- side, “Hot Sand”.
 Not too long ago, I saw the video for “Venus” at Donnie’s house and decided to see what I could learn about this band.
 Shocking Blue was formed in 1967 by Robby van Leeuwen (born in Hague 1944), guitarist for “The Motions”.

 The first band lineup was singer – Fred de Wilde, guitar/ songwriter – Leeuwen, bass – Klassje van de Wal and drums – Cornelius van der Beck.
 This combo had a small hit in Holland with “Lucy Brown Is Back In Town” but Robby had always wanted to try a female singer.
 When Wilde went off to do his military service, he was replaced with Mariska Veres, a sexy dark haired singer with a voice often compared to Grace Slick.